Luísa Sonza: Personal life

-In August 2016, YouTuber Whindersson Nunes asked Luisa to be his girlfriend.
+In August 2016, YouTuber Whindersson Nunes asked Sonza to be his girlfriend.
 In March 2017, they got engaged.
 In February 2018, they married in a civil and religious ceremony for 350 guests in Alagoas, Brazil.

-On 29 April 2020, through a post on Instagram, Whinderson announced his divorce, claiming that Luisa and he had grown apart but remain good friends.
+On 29 April 2020, through a post on Instagram, Whinderson announced his divorce, claiming that Sonza and he had grown apart but remain good friends.

 In an interview, Sonza said she is too conscious of her own body to have biological children, and intends to adopt instead.